-In 2023, the company strictly implemented the Supply Chain Due Diligence Policy and Supply Chain Due Diligence Management Measures to conduct supply chain due diligence in accordance with the requirements, investigate the qualifications of all suppliers, monitor all transactions, and did not establish relationships with zero-tolerance supply chains and high-risk supply chains.
-At the same time, all raw material procurement business has signed contracts and supplier commitments.
-The contracts are signed in strict accordance with the approval procedures stipulated by the Company, and all suppliers have committed that the raw material sources comply with the requirements of the gold and silver guidance.
-This year, the Company did not experience any assessment or penalties due to inadequate investigation or false reporting of materials.
+In 2024, the company strictly implemented the "Supply Chain Due

+Diligence Policy" and "Supply Chain Due Diligence Management Procedures" (December 26, 2023 version), conducting comprehensive due diligence in accordance with requirements.
+This included vetting all supplier qualifications and monitoring all transactions, with no business relationships established with zero-tolerance supply chains or high-risk supply chains.
+Additionally, all raw material procurement activities were conducted under formal contracts and supplier commitment letters, with contracts strictly executed according to the company's approval procedures.
+All suppliers committed that their materials complied with the requirements of the LBMA Responsible Gold Guidance and Responsible Silver Guidance.
+During the reporting period, the company recorded no compliance penalties resulting from inadequate due diligence or misrepresentation of materials.